Here's an overview of the security measures we have taken in offering our online service.

 - Spyware or Ad-ware is a growing problem.
 Spyware is a term used to describe a type of program that tries to collect information about you and your browsing habits, often without your knowledge or consent.
 People are normally tricked into installing spyware programs.

 - There are a number of anti-spyware programs available, many of which are free.
 It is a good idea to use an anti-spyware program to make sure your computer is clean.

-There are lots sources of security advice available.
-The following links might be useful, but Yorkshire Building Society doesn't specifically endorse any of the advice offered, or products offered or sold on these sites:
+There are many sources of security advice available.
+The following links might be useful, but Accord doesn't specifically endorse any of the advice offered, or products offered or sold on these sites: